Elk Season Has Teeth

 Always follow posted park rules and ranger guidance when viewing wildlife.

-Jenny Lake Without the Parking Panic
+Grand Prismatic Without the Parking War

 Yellowstone Sunrise